 Looking for an ultrasonic diffuser has become more confusing than ever.
 I counted over 50 brands on Amazon and quite frankly I don’t recognize 90% of them–and I have been writing about diffusers for quite a while now.
 The silver lining for us as consumers though is that extreme competition has driven the price of ultrasonics lower than ever before.
-It is now very possible to get a basic ultrasonic, maybe even with a frill or two for $15-30.
+It is now very possible to get a basic ultrasonic, maybe even with a frill or two for less than lunch for two.
 This guide explains the features in budget diffusers and my top picks.

 What features to look for in a budget diffuser

 Auto-Shut off and Timers

 Most budget diffusers will be pretty basic.
 Almost all have a safety feature where the diffuser will turn off automatically when the water runs dry.
 A lot more budget diffusers now include an intermittent misting setting (something previously only found on more expensive models).